Ameloblast: 2. Organizing stage

-3. Formative Stage
+3. Formative stage

-In this stage formation of enamel matrix begins during the formation of enamel matrix the ameloblast retain approximately the same length.
+In this stage, formation of enamel matrix begins.
+During the formation of enamel matrix, the ameloblasts retain approximately the same length.

-4. Maturative Stage
+4. Maturative stage

-After the formation of enamel matrix mineralisation of enamel takes place which is known as maturation.
-During this stage the ameloblasts are slightly reduced in length.
+After the formation of enamel matrix, mineralisation of enamel takes place which is known as maturation.
+During this stage, the ameloblasts are slightly reduced in length.
 The stratum intermedium cells lose their cuboidal shape and assumed to be as spindle shape.
-During this stage ameloblasts also exhibits microvilli at their distal extremities.
+During this stage, ameloblasts also exhibit microvilli at their distal extremities.

-5. Protective Stage
+5. Protective stage

-In this stage enamel is completely developed and fully calcified.
-Now the cell layers forms a stratified epithelial covering of enamel which is known as reduced enamel epithelium.
+In this stage, enamel is completely developed and fully calcified.
+Now the cell layers form a stratified epithelial covering of enamel, which is known as reduced enamel epithelium.
 This reduced enamel epithelium protects the mature enamel.

-6. Desmolytic Stage
+6. Desmolytic stage

-In this stage the reduced enamel epithelium proliferates and induce atrophy.
-The reduced enamel epithelium releases enzymes which destroy the connective tissue this process is known as desmolysis.
+In this stage, the reduced enamel epithelium proliferates and induce atrophy.
+The reduced enamel epithelium releases enzymes which destroy the connective tissue, in a process known as desmolysis.

 Function

 Ameloblasts are cells which secrete the enamel proteins enamelin and amelogenin which will later mineralize to form enamel, the hardest substance in the human body.
 Ameloblasts control ionic and organic compositions of enamel.
 It is theorized that a circadian clock (24-hour) probably regulates enamel production on a daily cycle by the ameloblasts (similar to osteoblasts in production of bone tissue).
 Ameloblasts adjust their secretory and resorptive activities to maintain favorable conditions for biomineralization.